gbdev/pandocs/content/Sound_Controller.md

 ### FF30-FF3F - Wave Pattern RAM

-Contents - Waveform storage for arbitrary sound data
+` Contents - Waveform storage for arbitrary sound data`

-This storage area holds 32 4-bit samples that are played back upper 4 bits first.
+This storage area holds 32 4-bit samples that are played back, upper 4 bits first.

+Wave RAM should only be accessed while CH3 is disabled (NR30 bit 7 reset), otherwise accesses will behave weirdly.

+On almost all models, the byte will be written at the offset CH3 is currently reading.
+On GBA, the write will simply be ignored.

 Sound Channel 4 - Noise
 -----------------------